Five Week Intensive Furniture Making with Bob Van Dyke

 Over the years I have done hundreds of classes which feature projects that teach particular skills.
 The problem with these project classes is that the logistics of the class prevent us from spending sufficient time on any given new skill to really understand and gain any kind of proficiency in it.
 In this 5 week (4 days per week) class there is no project– Just skills, technique and practice.
 With no project to distract us we are able to spend days rather than hours to insure learning of basic– and not so basic—furniture making skills and techniques.
-I just finished a five week class with this format in November and I really believe it was one of the best classes I have offered in years.
-Everyone really learned a lot and had a great time!
+When I changed the format of this class to no project, just skills- I really believe it has become one of the best classes I have offered in years.
+Everyone really learns a lot and has a great time!

 Plan on spending two to three days on the basic milling process– a strong foundation is essential to more advanced techniques.
 Instead of learning just enough to get through dovetailing a drawer, plan on spending at least three full days– maybe four, on dovetails.
-With those new hand skills, cutting a tenon by hand turns out to be a pretty simple affair which you will be able to do!
+With these new hand skills, cutting a dovetail by hand turns out to be a pretty simple affair which you will be able to do!
 FYI- You will be cutting a set of dovetails every day of this class.

 Machine set ups?
 I already know how to set up the machine– so in this class I will not set anything up– You will do that– after my demo and explanation of course.
 You will learn what it takes to flatten a tabletop– by machine and by hand, and glue up a tabletop– using one clamp and a handplane.